asemshaath/Calculator/README.md

 3) Run CalculatorLauncher.java

 ## Testing ##
-To test the app, all you need to do is running the
+To test the app, all you need to do is running the EvaluationTest.java.